PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 ## Managing your money

 There are basically two sides to finance - accounting and budgeting.
-You know this already from YC’s <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.startupschool.org/">Startup School</a>, of course.
+You know this already from YC’s [Startup School](https://www.startupschool.org/), of course.
 Managing your money can be very stressful, especially as not having it means that everything else you're trying to do becomes kinda irrelevant...

 <iframe src="https://giphy.com/embed/o2xbqBmHbQAbm" width="480" height="269" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>